Ground Turkey Tacos

 This finishing touch to this delicious blend of contrasting textures and temperatures is a drizzle of lime crema that pulls all the flavors together.

 - Ground turkey: We recommend using regular ground turkey, not ground turkey breast because it is too lean and would have a tendency to be dry.
+You can also use ground chicken or lean ground beef.

 - Flour tortillas: Choose a brand of soft flour tortillas about six to eight inches in diameter.
 We like the “soft taco size” made by La Tortilla Factory.